daniloderosa/ddr-site/exampleSite/content/blog/theoffice.md

 <img src="https://raw.githubusercontent.com/daniloderosa/theofficeanalysis/main/plots/tf_idf.png" style="height: 100%; width: 100%; object-fit: contain" onclick="window.open('https://raw.githubusercontent.com/daniloderosa/theofficeanalysis/main/plots/tf_idf.png', 'blank');"/>

-Obviously the td-idf doesn’t mean that a word is *exclusive* to that character.
-Instead, it’s useful to see which are the strangest words: take for example Ryan and you’ll find *wuphf*, or *awesome* by Kevin.
+Obviously, the tf-idf doesn’t mean that a word is *exclusive* to that character.
+Instead, it’s useful to see which are the most strange words: take for example Ryan and you’ll find *wuphf*, or *awesome* by Kevin.
 The third most unique word said by Dwight is *schrute*, lol.